 Now, if you use a different yarn than I do, I’m not 100% sure, but maybe 95% sure, that your blanket squares would be about the same.
 Simply because this is the second blanket I’ve made with this stitch and the first one is worked with different yarn.

 The picture above was made with Paton’s Beehive Baby Sport yarn.
 I doubled up the strands to get the gingham look.
 The pattern for this dc2tog cluster blanket is explained in a different post.

 This gingham blanket made up very quickly due to the fact that I finally have learned how to keep one color of yarn to the front and one to the back while I am working.
 This is key to tapestry crochet, or the yarn will twist and you will be miserable wasting time unwinding balls of yarn.
-I show you in the video at the end of this post how to keep your yarn from doing this very thing.
+I show you in the video below how to keep your yarn from doing this very thing.
 It is difficult to explain with words exactly how so you’ll need to watch.

 Finished size of blanket 36 X 36 inches.

 1 Skein Hobby Lobby “I Love This Yarn” in Mango

 1 Skein Hobby Lobby “I LOVE This Yarn” in White

 2 Skeins Hobby Lobby “1 Love This Yarn” in light peach

 SPECIAL STITCH: CLUSTER DC2TOG.
 YO (yarn over), Insert hook into designated space, YO, pull up a loop, YO, pull through 2 loops, YO, insert hook into the same space, YO, pull up a loop, YO, pull through 2 loops, YO, pull through all 3 loops left on hook.